Allaman/pckt/README.md

 For accessing your Pocket items you must obtain a free API access.
 [James Mackenzie](https://www.jamesfmackenzie.com/getting-started-with-the-pocket-developer-api/) provide an excellent guide.

-With your credentials create a file named 'conf.yaml' with the following content:
+With your credentials create a file named `conf.yaml` with the following content:

 ```yaml
 credentials:
   consumer_key: '<your-key>'
   access_token: '<your-token>'
 ```

+## Functionality

+1. Retrieve all Pocket entries from your account
+1. Store `url`, `title`, and `tags` in a local sqlite3 database
+1. Handle and mark missing fields (e.g. missing title)
+1. Print simple statistics about tags
+1. Filter and out stored entries as ascii table or parsable

 ## Commands